Designing spin and orbital sources of Berry curvature at oxide interfaces

-Fig.~\hyperref[fig2]{2c} shows the transverse (Hall) resistance measured with a current applied along the $[\bar{1}\bar{1} 2]$ crystal direction and with collinear current and magnetic field.
-This ensures a vanishing symmetric planar Hall effect while concomitantly breaking the residual mirror plane (see Supplementary Information).
+Figure~\hyperref[fig2]{2c} shows the transverse (Hall) resistance measured with a current applied along the $[\bar{1}\bar{1} 2]$ crystal direction and with collinear current and magnetic field.
+This ensures a vanishing symmetric planar Hall effect \cite{Battilomo2021}.
 At fields well-below 4 T, a small signal increasing linearly with the field strength is detected.
-This feature can be attributed to an out-of-plane misalignment of the magnetic field smaller than $1.5^{\circ}$ (see Supplementary Information).
-Above a magnetic field threshold, instead, a large transverse Hall signal sharply emerges.
+This feature can be attributed to an out-of-plane misalignment of the magnetic field smaller than $1.5^{\circ}$ (Supplementary Note III).
+Above a magnetic field threshold instead, a large transverse Hall signal sharply emerges (see also Extended Data Fig.\,\hyperref[extfig3]{3}).
 At even larger fields this response saturates.
-Electrostatic gating is found to decrease the magnetic field threshold and promotes a non-monotonic evolution of the response amplitude (see Fig.\,\hyperref[fig2]{2d,e}).
-The experimental features of this Hall response can be captured by a minimal theory model describing a single pair of spin-split bands coupled to the external field by the Zeeman interaction.
-In this picture, the sudden appearance of the transverse response is associated with the appearance of the BC hot-spot inside the Fermi surface annulus occurring at a critical magnetic field strength.
-The non-monotonic behavior of the transverse response as a function of electrostatic gating and magnetic field strength can also be ascribed to the BC origin of the Hall response (see Supplementary Information).
-The angular dependence of the transverse resistance of Fig.\,\hyperref[fig2]{2f} indicates a vanishing transverse linear conductivity when the planar magnetic field is along the $[\bar{1} 1 0]$ direction, compatibly with the persistence of the mirror symmetry ${\mathcal M}_{[\bar{1} 1 0]}$ for non-vanishing planar magnetic fields.
-This is independent on whether the driving current is along the $[\bar{1} 1 0]$ or the $[\bar{1} \bar{1} 2]$ direction.
-Note that the two angular dependences are related to each other by a 180$^{\circ}$ shift in agreement with the Onsager reciprocity relations~\cite{Onsager1931a}.
+Electrostatic gating is found to decrease the magnetic field threshold and promotes a non-monotonic evolution of the response amplitude (Fig.\,\hyperref[fig2]{2d,e}).
+The experimental features of this Hall response can be captured by considering a single pair of spin-split bands coupled to the external field by the Zeeman interaction.
+In this picture, the sudden onset of the transverse response is associated to the appearance of the BC hot-spot inside the Fermi surface annulus occurring at a critical magnetic field strength (Supplementary Note II).
+Magnetoconductance measurements in the weak antilocalization regime (Extended Data Figs.\,\hyperref[extfig4]{4},\hyperref[extfig5]{5}) show that the onset of the transverse Hall signal coincides precisely with the appearance of the spin-sourced BC hot-spot.
+The non-monotonic behavior of the transverse response as a function of electrostatic gating and magnetic field strength can be also ascribed to the BC origin of the Hall response.
+The angular dependence of the transverse resistance as shown in Fig.\,\hyperref[fig2]{2f} indicates a vanishing transverse linear conductivity when the planar magnetic field is along the $[\bar{1} 1 0]$ direction, due to the mirror symmetry ${\mathcal M}_{[\bar{1} 1 0]}$.
+This is independent on whether the driving current is along the $[\bar{1}10]$ or the $[\bar{1}\bar{1}2]$ direction.
+Note that the two angular dependencies are related to each other by a 180$^{\circ}$ shift in agreement with the Onsager reciprocity relations~\cite{Onsager1931a}.